 When the Roman Empire began to collapse in the 5th century, Roman inhabitants of Britain were forced home, leaving Celtic tribes alone.
 Soon after, fighting broke out amongst the Celtic people and Germanic tribes (the Angles, Saxons and Jutes) arrived to take control.
 Unlike the Romans, the Germanic groups did not return home, instead establishing six kingdoms.
 These kingdoms, known as the Anglo-Saxon Heptarchy ruled Britain from 500-850 AD.

-The 10th Century signaled the arrival of the Danes to northeast England where they adopted the French feudal system and language.
+The 10th Century signalled the arrival of the Danes to northeast England where they adopted the French feudal system and language.
 In the 11th century, Norman King Edward nominated William, the Duke of Normandy as his successor.
 Despite this nomination, upon the death of Edward, the Earl of Wessex, Harold Godwinson declared himself to be king.
 The ensuing fight was the Battle of Hastings in 1066 in which William the Conqueror became William I of England.

 The 12th and 13th centuries saw Britain involved in civil wars with the throne consistently contested.
 One of the most notorious battles was between English Edward “Longshanks” and Scottish William Wallace and Robert the Bruce in which the Scots were the victors.

 With the 16th century came one of Britain’s most famous monarchs, Henry VIII.
 His Act of Union made him the first ruler to declare himself king of both England and Wales.
 In 1553, he divorced his Catholic wife, Catherine of Aragon in favour of Anne Boleyn.
 As a result, the pope excommunicated Henry, who went on to name himself the head of the Church of England.